light-tech/AHRS/README.md

 The firmware is super simple: Read the sensors and dump 10 numbers (the timestamp followed by 9 numbers) over the serial port.
 Since printing out floating points is hard, we will use raw sensor values (integers) and convert them in the software.

 ## Calibration

+Most sensors generate erroneous data due to manufacturing imperfection so they need to be calibrated.
+The **process** and **algorithm** varyfrom sensor to sensor.

+For gyroscope, it is fairly simple.
+Let the device sit still (where we expect the rotational velocities to be all zero) to measure $N$ samples.
+Then take the average and subtract future measurements by that average.
+(We are doing an optimization problem here: if $X_1, ..., X_N$ are $N$ real numbers then the optimal $X$ that minimize the sum of squares $$(X_1 - X)^2 + ... + (X_N - X)^2$$ is the average.)

+Accelerometer and magnetometer are much more involved (see https://forum.arduino.cc/t/how-to-calibrate-an-accelerometer/961066 and https://toptechboy.com/calibrating-a-3-axis-magnetometer/ .)

 ## Quaternion